jgall/easyhttps/README.md

 # easyhttps
-A golang package for easy integration of https into existing http servers
+A golang package for easy integration of https (using TLS) into existing http servers

 ### Usage: